No matter what kind of investor you are, you’ll agree that your financial plan should include the following three key objectives:

 Let’s assume that your basic salary comes up to ₹ 10,000.
 In this case, here is how the breakup of the employee and employer contributions will work.

-Here, since your basic salary is less than ₹ 15,000, you can use the entire amount to compute the employer’s contribution to your EPS aka pension account.
+Since your basic salary is less than ₹ 15,000, you can use the entire amount to compute the employer’s contribution to your EPS, aka pension account.
 But what if your basic salary is more than this limit?
 That’s what the next scenario is all about.

-Not all organisations are liable to register with the EPFO and open accounts for their employees.
+Not all organisations are liable to register with the EPFO and open employee accounts.
 Neither are all employees.
 Check out the rules regarding eligibility for the EPF scheme.

-That said, employees earning more than ₹ 15,000 — who are known as non-eligible employees — can also be a part of the EPF program.
-To do this, both the employee and their employer should agree, and then obtain the permission of the Assistant PF commissioner.
+That said, employees earning more than ₹ 15,000 — known as non-eligible employees — can also be a part of the EPF program.
+To do this, both the employee and their employer should agree and then obtain permission from the Assistant PF commissioner.

 By contributing to your EPF account regularly, you can earn a threefold benefit.
-Your EPF account gives you the advantage of capital appreciation, pension benefits and insurance cover.
+Your EPF account gives you the advantage of capital appreciation, pension benefits, and insurance coverage.
 Let me give you the details of how these benefits work.

-You will earn interest on the amount you contribute to your EPF account each month.
+You will earn interest on the monthly amount you contribute to your EPF account.
 The interest rate may be revised by the government, at its discretion, on an annual basis.
 The current EPF interest rate for the financial year 2022-23 is 8.10% per annum.

-The interest is computed on your EPF balance each month, but it is credited to your account on an annual basis, at the end of each financial year.
+The interest is computed on your EPF balance each month, but it is credited to your account annually at the end of each financial year.
 You can withdraw your contributions along with the interest thereon after you retire.

 You get a lifelong pension from EPS, and in case of your demise, your nominee will receive the pension benefits.
 The monthly pension is calculated with this formula: